John Taylor (settler): Trip to England

 In 1855, Taylor purchased the York town lot on which Settlers House was later to be built.
 He paid £10 for a Crown Grant on 25 July 1855.
 In August 1855, he was one of five appointed at a public meeting in York to represent the inhabitants of the York district at a public meeting to be held in Perth, the others all being substantial land owners.

 The coming of convicts brought prosperity to servants who were flock owners, as Janet Millett says:

 In October 1855, Taylor announced he was selling his "magnificent, thorough-bred" horse Flos Collium because he was about to leave the Colony for England.

 Taylor was "amongst the individuals who profited most by the colony becoming a penal settlement, and, on finding himself a rich man, he visited England for the purpose of assisting his relations at home".
 He then returned to Western Australia on 19 February 1857 on board the Lady Amherst, bringing with him several of his brothers and sisters.

 Taylor became active in York affairs including the York Agricultural Society.
 He introduced a new breed of cart horse.

 In December 1857, a hut and a 30 acre part of wheat field, worth £200 to £300, was destroyed by a bush fire.
 In 1859, A ticket of leave man called John Cooper passed a cheque in his name for £15 and was prosecuted and Taylor gave evidence.

 In 1860, he sold the Settlers House property to Henry Stevens for £40.
 At the time it was a vacant site.
 He purchased Yangedine for £2,000, with a £1,000 cash deposit and discharged the balance within 14 years.
 He was wheat growing, wool growing and pig keeping.
 He urged tobacco farming, but by gardeners not farmers.

 He gave an interview in 1889 at which he spoke of this time:

-He "once drove his team for many miles upon a day that the sun-heat stood at 145° Fahrenheit.
-'I started,' he said, 'in the morning with four bay horses, but as the day went on, they became so covered with foam that I seemed to be driving white ones.'"
+He "once drove his team for many miles upon a day that the sun-heat stood at 145°F. 'I started,' he said, 'in the morning with four bay horses, but as the day went on, they became so covered with foam that I seemed to be driving white ones.'"

 He was soon operating on a large scale, employing 15 reapers for his 1866 harvest, and nine years later advertised for a team to shear his flock of 15,000 sheep.
 He later purchased another property Walwalling and a third.
 He and Ann had 10 children.